pnp/powershell/documentation/Add-PnPListDesign.md

 Accept wildcard characters: False
 ```

-### -Thumbnail
+### -ThumbnailUrl
 The full URL of a thumbnail image, i.e. https://contoso.sharepoint/siteassets/image.png.
 If none is specified, SharePoint uses a generic image.
-Recommended size is 400 x 300 pixels.
 This is the image that will be shown in the "From your organization" section of the "Create" List screen.

 ```yaml
 Type: String